sid-agrawal/CellulOS-Docs/docs/source/user/spawning_pds.md

 # Spawning Common PDs
 ## What exactly are PDs?
-The term "PD" is often used throughout the documention to refer to an entity in the system that can execute code.
+The term "PD" is often used throughout the documentation to refer to an entity in the system that can execute code.
 However, an "execution unit" in CellulOS is comprised of a PD, ADS and CPU, and are referred to as `runnable`s in CellulOS source code.
 Creating runnables requires configuration of all three of these components.
 A runnable can be a thread, process, virtual machine, etc.

 Runnables are set up for execution by specifying various configuration options to the `pd_creation` module, which allocates resources in a PD, sets up an ADS and a CPU, and combines them to form a runnable entity.